disin7c9/Modified-Imagic-Stable-Diffusion-Pipeline/README.md

 However some code lines are equivalent to the contents of [this page](https://medium.com/@chongdashu/papers-decoded-imagic-text-based-real-image-editing-with-diffusion-models-b1bda8b2532a), but there are dummy or missing parts.
 So I edited them.

-1.1. a bit of efficiency improvement
+2. A bit of efficiency improvement

-2. the pipeline samples images and displays them to show how things are going, if you want.
+3. The pipeline samples images and displays them to show how things are going, if you want.

-etc. I didn't edited any of the original annotations in py file.
+etc: I didn't edited any of the original annotations in py file.

 ## Performances